congcq/Pojav-Patch-iOS/README.md

 - Only install sideloading software and PojavLauncher from trusted sources.
 We are not responsible for any harm caused by using unofficial software.
 - Jailbreaks also benefit from permenant signing, autoJIT, and increased memory limits, however we do not recommend them for regular use.

-### Installing PojavLauncher
+### Installing Pojav Patch
 #### Release build (both TrollStore and AltStore/SideStore)
-1. Download an IPA of PojavLauncher in [Releases](https://github.com/congcq/PojavLauncher-iOS-Patch/releases).
+1. Download an IPA of Pojav Patch in [Releases](https://github.com/congcq/Pojav-Patch-iOS/releases).
 2. Open the package in TrollStore using the share menu.

 #### Nightly builds
 *These builds can contain game-breaking bugs.
 Use with caution.*
-1. Download an IPA build of PojavLauncher in the [Actions tab](https://github.com/congcq/PojavLauncher-iOS-Patch/actions).
+1. Download an IPA build of Pojav Patch in the [Actions tab](https://github.com/congcq/Pojav-Patch-iOS/actions).
 2. Open the downloaded IPA in your sideloading app to install.

 ### Enabling JIT
-PojavLauncher makes use of **just-in-time compilation**, or JIT, to provide usable speeds for the end user.
+Pojav Patch makes use of **just-in-time compilation**, or JIT, to provide usable speeds for the end user.
 JIT is not supported on iOS without the application being debugged, so workarounds are required to enable it.
 You can use this chart to determine the best solution for you and your setup.
 | Application         | AltStore | SideStore | TrollStore | Jitterbug          | Jailbroken |
 |---------------------|----------|-----------|------------|--------------------|------------|
 | Requires ext-device | Yes      | No        | No         | If VPN unavailable | No         |